palmtreephp/php-cs-fixer-config/README.md

 ## Usage

-Create a `.php_cs.fist` file in your project's root directory.
+Create a `.php_cs.dist` file in your project's root directory.
 You can copy a typical config file from this repository desired

 ```bash